Sephiraxx/WC2026-Fixture/README.md

 4. Click "PATH TO GLORY" to see the winner’s full journey

 ### Updated for the Official Draw (Dec 5, 2025)
 Groups include real play-off candidates (UEFA Path A/B/C/D + Intercontinental) — perfect for "what-if" simulations until the final spots are decided in March 2026.
+Will also be updated with live results as the matches progress.

 ### Credits
 Built with passion by Sephiraxx